Registration has closed for this event. Please contact the event planner for more information.

 Thu, Nov 13, 2025 - Sat, Nov 15, 2025

-Welcome to the SPP-ARC Ignites Innovation Annual Retreat 2025!
+Welcome to the 2025 SPP-ARC Ignites Innovation Retreat!

-Organized by Striving for Pandemic Preparedness- The Alberta Research Consortium (SPP-ARC), this annual retreat brings together Canadian scientists in the field of pandemic preparedness.
+Organized by Striving for Pandemic Preparedness - The Alberta Research Consortium (SPP-ARC), this retreat brings together Canadian experts to reflect on research progress and foster collaborations in the field of pandemic preparedness.

 We look forward to seeing you there!